 Every weekday, Villajoyosa’s fishing fleet sets out at the crack of dawn; every afternoon about 4pm, you see the boats heading back to port from every direction, trailing clouds of seagulls in their wake.

-As the trawlers dock, dripping crates of carefully sorted fish and seafood are handed up from the decks onto the quay, piled onto trolleys and trundled into the auction hall run by the Cofradía de Pescadores, the local fishermen’s co-operative.
+As the trawlers dock, the dripping crates of carefully sorted fish and seafood are handed up from the decks onto the quay, piled onto trolleys and trundled into the auction hall run by the Cofradía de Pescadores, the local fishermen’s co-operative.

 Go round the back of the building and head inside to watch the action.
 Take a seat on the little grandstand alongside the professional fish buyers and see the catch being sold off.